Libraries & toolchains

 If you require RDC directly via -fgpu-rdc or implicitly through libraries such as Kokkos (Kokkos_ENABLE_HIP_RELOCATABLE_DEVICE_CODE) and you do not use hipcc, you will have to link using the additional --hip-link flag.

 For now, the only HIP compilers are derivatives of Clang.
-As such, RDC is only possible if the linker used comes from either the Cray toolchain, the AMD (ROCm) toolchain or any Clang with HIP support based compiler.
+As such, RDC is only possible if the linker used comes from either the Cray toolchain, the AMD (ROCm stack) toolchain or any Clang with HIP support based compiler.

 Warning